LIVEABOARD SEARCH

 ...Diving environment: beginner divers...

-As well as beautiful beaches and some wonderful resorts, Krabi offers some excellent diving on Thailand's peninula west coast, .
-While most visitors make for Thailand's islands, there is as much fun above and below water to be had by exploring this beautiful section of the coastline.
+As well as beautiful beaches and some wonderful resorts, Krabi offers some excellent diving on Thailand's peninsula west coast.
+Although most visitors make for Thailand's islands, there is as much fun above and below water to be had by exploring this incredibly beautiful section of the coastline.

-Diving in Krabi at one of Ao Nang Beach's 7 main groups of nearby islands means immersing yourself in some of Thailand's most diverse waters where schools of reef fish, beautiful soft corals and wondrous macro-marine life are all present in surprising and impressive quantities.
+From Krabi, it is possible to enjoy some of the region's key attractions such as Phuket's fabulous Shark Point, Kingcruiser Wreck and Anemone Reef, and the dive sites of Phi Phi.
+In addition, there are some local highlights that you can expect from diving in Krabi.
+Visiting Ao Nang's 7 main groups of nearby islands means immersing yourself in some of Thailand's most diverse waters where schools of reef fish, beautiful soft corals and wondrous macro-marine life are all present in surprising and impressive quantities.

 For big fish fans there are plenty of sharks, including leopard sharks, barracudas and large groupers, all frequently seen patrolling the area.
 The area lies within the Hat Nopparat Thara - Mu Koh Phi Phi National Marine Park.